 Blood has an array of cells that are needed for proper body function.
 These include plasma, red and white blood cells, and platelets.

-Antigens are also present in blood and are responsible for triggering a response by the immune system to counter attacks from foreign substances, such as bacteria and viruses.
+Antigens are also present in blood and are responsible for triggering an immune response to defend against attacks from foreign substances, such as bacteria and viruses.

-One in three people in the United States has A positive blood type, making it the second most common in the country.
-As such, it can be a good type to have if a person in the U.S. needs a blood transfusion or wishes to donate blood.
+Roughly 1 in 3 people in the United States have A positive blood type, according to the American Red Cross, making it the second most common in the country.
+As such, it can be a good type to have if a person in the United States needs a blood transfusion or wishes to donate blood, platelets, or plasma.

 People with A positive blood type can receive the following blood types: